 In order for your child to wear underwear to school, he/she must be able to verbally convey to the teachers that he/she needs to use the potty and be able to hold it until they reach the toilet.
 We want our students’ potty training experience to be a positive one, therefore, we believe in respecting our students’ natural timeline for potty training.
 When your child is ready, we will be there to help and guide him/her.

 We do potty training in our Preschool when the child is able to verbalize his/her need to use the restroom.

 My child has not started eating solid food; do I need to bring formula and baby food for my child in the Daycare?

 Yes, you need to bring formula and pureed food for your child.
 You can also order food to be delivered to the Daycare.
 If your child is able to eat solid food, the school will provide the daily lunch and snacks.

 Do I need to bring food for my child?

 We provide organic home cooked meals and snacks (French style recipes).
-However, parents are welcome to bring their own food for their child if they prefer.

 Do I need to bring a Nap Mat for my child for nap time?